Is The Border Terrier the Right Dog For You?

 Our local club, along with our national club, is very dedicated to making sure that no Border Terrier is left homeless.
 After owning a Border Terrier, one naturally becomes protective, and we all become the eyes and ears for the breed.
 Many club members have become dedicated to help with the ongoing BT rescue around the country.
 Rehoming can turn out to be a wonderful way to bring a BT into the life of you or someone else.

-The following contacts are people dedicated to keeping our breed safe and out of harms way.
-They are our special protectors of the breed and they are the unsung heros, often working behind the scenes using their own time and money.
+Contact our special protectors and unsung heroes of the Border Terrier breed.
+They are often working behind the scenes using their own time and money.

 Donations to the rescue fund are always appreciated!
 Please contact the club treasurer if interested.